 Our office carries out these policies by handling complaints, facilitating communication, and acting as a resource for managers, supervisors, staff, and faculty who have related questions or concerns.

-In our commitment to support Title IX, we work closely with a range of student, staff, and faculty groups at Duke, including the Office of Student Conduct, which implements Duke’s sexual misconduct policy and procedures.
+In our commitment to address harassment, discrimination, sexual misconduct, and conduct that falls under Title IX at Duke, we work closely with a range of student, staff, and faculty groups to implement Duke’s policy.

 Through coordination and consultation, we help Duke staff address and solve sensitive issues in the workplace.
 We inform managers and supervisors about their obligations and rights, connect them with the right resources, and walk them through options to intervene — before a complaint or grievance is filed.

 We also hold live trainings with various departments throughout the year and create online training modules for employees about issues related to harassment prevention and non-discrimination.
 Through these initiatives and others, we’re working to create an environment that is inclusive, respectful, and free from prohibited conduct.